OSVVM/Documentation/README.rst

 The OSVVM Script Library creates a scripting environment that is independent of the simulator that is running.
-Hence, one script can run the simulation on any simulator.
+Hence, a script that run the simulation on any simulator.
 Currently the scripting environment is TCL based.
 It uses procedures to do common simulation tasks.